 Data and Analysis Category

 Input Data: All of the mandatory data types should be listed.
 For example, all hydrological models require precipitation data.
 Many models also require air temperature.
 Include qualifications for the data type where appropriate.
 For example, continuous air temperature may be required, or daily minimum and maximum air temperature may be required.
 Optional data types should also be listed if they are needed when selecting optional features or algorithms to better represent physical processes (e.g., selecting Penman Monteith versus Thornthwaite equations to estimate evapotranspiration).
-Describe the input data and provide clarify for required versus optional data types.
+Describe the input data and provide clarification for required versus optional data types.

 Input Format: List the file format used for the input data.
 If the file format includes metadata that is important for understanding the format, then the metadata should also be listed.
 Some models use a custom text file format.
 A technical reference should be provided for custom text files formats.

-Input Time Interval: Some hydrological models require all input data to be at the same time interval as the simulation time interval.
-Other models allow input data at various time intervals and provide automatic temporal interpolation.
+Input Time Interval: Some hydrological models require all input data to be at the same time interval as the computation time interval.
+Other models allow input data at various time intervals and provide automatic temporal interpolation for computations.
 Daily data (e.g., minimum and maximum air temperature) may be used with a diurnal interpolation scheme.
 Describe the requirements for input time interval and the operation of any included interpolation schemes.

 Optimization: Optimization can be used to automatically adjust model parameters on the basis of comparing model output to observations.
 For example, model computed flow may be compared to observed flow at a stream gauge station.
 Optimization algorithms typically use the difference between computed flow and observed flow to infer parameter values that improve model performance.
 Describe the optimization approach and any features for its use included in the model.

-Data Assimilation: Data assimilation can be used to automatically adjust model state variables using observations.
+Model Updating: Model updating can be used to automatically adjust model state variables or computed values using observations.
 For example, the state variable in the soil moisture model may be adjusted using observed soil moisture.
 In another example, forecast flow may be continuously adjusted by comparing previous forecasts to observed flow.
-Describe data assimilation features included in the model.
+Describe model updating features included in the model.

 Ensemble: An ensemble is a collection of plausible alternative input data.
 Alternatives may be quantitative precipitation estimates (QPE) before the forecast time, or quantitative precipitation forecasts (QPF) after the forecast time.
 When forecast lead time is longer than the QPF, past observed climate data may be used with each year of record considered a plausible alternative.
-Passing each alternative input series through the hydrological model can help assess uncertainty attributed to observations and the QPF, but generally does not help access uncertainty due to model structure or parameters.
+Passing each alternative input series through the hydrological model can help assess uncertainty attributed to observations and forecasted meteorological products (e.g. the QPF, air temperature) but generally does not help assess uncertainty due to model structure or parameters.
 Some models include features specifically designed to facilitate ensemble forecasts (bootstrapping and other techniques) and may produce summary statistics of the results.
 Describe the ensemble features included in the model.